Interpreting Blackbox Models via Model Extraction: Evaluation

-\paragraph{{\bf\em Translation invariance.}}
+\paragraph{Translation invariance.}

 We expect that the motion of the cart-pole should be invariant to translating the cart position.
 However, it is easy to see from both the decision tree and the decision set in Figure~\ref{fig:cartpolemodels} that the learned policy does not exhibit this symmetry.
-This asymmetry likely arises because the MDP simulation always starts from the same initial position.
-Thus, the cart position is highly correlated with its velocity, the control policy can use the two interchangeably to predict what action to take.
-Understanding this bias in the control policy is important because it may not generalize well if the initial position changes.
+This asymmetry likely arises because the MDP simulation always starts from a similar initial position.
+Thus, the cart position is highly correlated with its velocity, so the control policy can use the two interchangeably to predict what action to take.
+Understanding this bias in the control policy is important because it indicates that the control policy may not generalize well if the initial position changes substantially.

-\paragraph{{\bf\em Reflection invariance.}}
+\paragraph{Reflection invariance.}

 We also expect the motion of the cart-pole to be invariant to reflection across the $y$-axis (i.e., flip left and right).
 However, the models in Figure~\ref{fig:cartpolemodels} do not exhibit this symmetry.
-This asymmetry likely arises because in the MDP simulation, the pole is always initially falling toward the left.
-As a consequence, to maximize performance, the control policy focuses on stopping the pole from falling toward the left, which requires moving the cart toward the left.
+This asymmetry likely arises because in the MDP simulation, the pole typically initially falls toward the left.
+Thus, to maximize performance, the control policy focuses on stopping the pole from falling toward the left, which requires moving the cart toward the left.
 As before, the control policy may not generalize well if we change the initial direction in which the pole is falling.